Skip to main content

 Franklin, New Jersey (Cosmed Group Inc. (dba Cosmed of NJ)

 Cosmed Group Inc. (dba Cosmed of NJ) is located at 19 Park Drive in Hardyston Township near the communities of Franklin Township and Hamburg Borough.
-The facility uses ethylene oxide (EtO) to sterilize medical equipment and materials.
+The facility has been operating since 1997 and uses ethylene oxide (EtO) to sterilize medical equipment and materials.

 EPA scientists and analysts recently completed a risk assessment to understand the impact of EtO emissions from the Cosmed Group Inc. (doing business as Cosmed of NJ) facility.
 As part of this risk assessment, we used the most recent available information about how much EtO the company emits into the air and we modeled estimated cancer risks to people living nearby.
 The risk assessment identified elevated cancer risk in the Franklin community.
 EPA is committed to working with state and local agencies, facilities, and communities to reduce this risk.